You may have heard mention, over the past few days, of some curiously-named new iOS malware.

 When loaded and initialised, the Unflod library hooks the SSLWrite function, used when sending encrpyted data over a secure connection.

-That means the malware gets to peek at confidential data before it is encryption for transmission.
+That means the malware gets to peek at confidential data before it is encrypted for transmission.

 The malware’s SSLWrite hook is named, uninventively if unsurprisingly, replace_SSLWrite, and it: